-Vaccine-associated sarcomas are rare, but serious site reactions that affect cats far more often than dogs.
-Vaccination sarcomas manifest as cancerous masses at the injection site.
-They are most often associated with the Rabies vaccine and are considered aggressive, rapidly growing and malignant.
-Again, these are very rare in dogs!
+Vaccine-related cancers are rare in all pets and occur more often in cats than dogs.
+They manifest as cancerous masses at the injection site.
+Most often associated with the Rabies vaccine, these sarcomas are considered aggressive, rapidly growing, and malignant.
+Again, they are very rare in dogs!

-Anaphylactic vaccine reactions should always be treated as an emergency since there is no way to tell how far they will progress without treatment.
+These are true, life-threatening vaccine reactions and should always be treated as an emergency since there is no way to tell how far they will progress without treatment.
 Symptoms of anaphylaxis include facial swelling, difficulty breathing, excessive vomiting, diarrhea, severe itching or hives.
 Without treatment, severe anaphylaxis can lead to shock and death.

 Unfortunately there is no way to know which dogs will have serious reactions to vaccines until it happens.
 Luckily they tend to happen quickly – within hours of the vaccine – and can usually be brought under control with steroids and antihistamines.

 Once a dog has had an anaphylactic reaction it is important to take additional precautions in the future like splitting vaccines and pre-treating your pup with antihistamines.
 If the reaction is severe enough, your vet may recommend discontinuing the offending vaccine(s).